 “Do not be conformed to the patterns of this world anymore, but be transfigured by the renovating of your thoughts, feelings, purpose, and desires.”

-If you’re looking for a good book (or two!) to read to help you overcome your struggle with negative thinking, there are two books I have LOVED and highly HIGHLY recommend.
-(Disclaimer, both books are affiliate links, meaning should you click on the link and purchase the book, I receive a small commission at no cost to you, which will help support my blog.)
+If you’re looking for a good book (or two!) to read to help you overcome your struggle with negative thinking, these are two books I have LOVED and highly HIGHLY recommend.

 Self Talk, Soul Talk: What to Say When You Talk to Yourself by Jennifer Rothschild.

 Here’s to thinking about ourselves the way God does!